Quick bike policy purchase. Lightning-fast renewal. Hassle-free claims.

 |Step 3||The tribunal then decides the amount to be paid as compensation.||Your insurance provider then pays the repair cost to you as per the terms of your policy.||The police will issue a non-traceable certificate if they fail to trace your bike within a reasonable time frame.
 Your insurance company then settles your bike claim as per the terms and conditions of your insurance policy.|

-As per the terms and conditions, your insurance company can accept or reject your bike claim.
+As per the terms and conditions, your insurance company (in this case ACKO) can accept or reject your bike claim.
 So, it is advisable to take the necessary precautions to avoid claim rejection.
 Below are the common reasons behind the same.

 The details provided by you in the claim application form are incorrect or false.